 Travel From Phoenix – Directions & Tips

 Go north… It’s about 4.5 hours and be sure to go up the 17 to the 69, which goes past Prescott.
 Going through Flagstaff takes 30 minutes longer.
 You will pass through Ash Fork & Seligman on the way.
-From Seligman it is another 2 hours (90 mi) to the trailhead.
+From Seligman it is another 1.5 hours (90 mi) to the trailhead.
 It isn’t that far but per what I mention below, driving on Indian Road 18 you have to drive slow.
-Every time I have gone I have seen someone wreck their vehicle on an elk.
+Every time I have gone I have seen someone wreck their vehicle on an elk… I am not exaggerating.

 Travel From Las Vegas – Directions & Tips

 Go South, it is about 4 hours and take the 93 to Kingman.
 Kingman is about 2.5 hours (118 mi) from the trailhead so it could be a nice pit stop.
 You will then go through Peach Springs, which is just before you turn off down Indian Trail Road.
+This is also a great place to stay in a hotel, of which I recommend Hualapai Lodge.
 As I mention below, driving on Indian Road 18, you have to drive slow as every time I have gone I have seen someone wreck their vehicle on an elk.

 Drive Slow On Indian Road 18… seriously.